FlashCrafter Logo

 Retainer models: The foundation of predictable revenue

-Retainer models remain the foundation, with pricing stratified by company size: $1,500-$3,500 monthly for small contractors with 1-3 trucks and $300K-$750K revenue, $3,500-$7,500 for mid-size operations with 4-10 trucks and $750K-$2M revenue, and $7,500-$15,000+ for enterprise clients with 10+ trucks and multi-location operations exceeding $2M annually.
+Pricing is stratified by company size: $1,500-$3,500 monthly for small contractors with 1-3 trucks and $300K-$750K revenue, $3,500-$7,500 for mid-size operations with 4-10 trucks and $750K-$2M revenue, and $7,500-$15,000+ for enterprise clients with 10+ trucks and multi-location operations exceeding $2M annually.
+These tiers reflect not just volume of work but complexity—enterprise clients require multi-location SEO strategies, sophisticated attribution, and dedicated account management.

 The retainer structure provides agencies with 25-35% net profit margins when managed properly, though scope creep remains the primary profitability killer requiring formal change request processes and time tracking against all retainer clients.